cern-eos/eos/doc/diopside/manual/using.rst

    info: ready to install your software under '/eos/dev/squash/mypackage'
    info: when done run 'eos squash pack /eos/dev/squash/mypackage' to create an image file and a smart link in EOS!

-   # see what happend - we have created a symbolic link in EOS with the package pathname and the link points to a local stage directory in /var/tmp/...
+   # see what happened - we have created a symbolic link in EOS with the package pathname and the link points to a local stage directory in /var/tmp/...
    [root@dev ]# eos ls -la /eos/dev/squash/
    drwxrwxrw+   1 root     root               59 May 27 13:32 .
    drwxrwxrw+   1 root     root       4751231651 May 27 13:32 ..